streamlit/docs/content/deploy/community-cloud/get-started/deploy-from-a-template.md

    You can create a codespace for your app at any time.
 To learn how to create a codespace after you've deployed an app, see [Edit your app](/deploy/streamlit-community-cloud/manage-your-app/edit-your-app).

-1. (Optional) At the bottom of the screen, click "**Advanced settings**" to choose a different version of Python.
+1. Optional: At the bottom of the screen, click "**Advanced settings**" to choose a different version of Python.

    After you change the Python version in the "Advanced settings" dialog, click "**Save**."